chucknorris/uppercut/README.markdown

 It helps keep to the product updated, pays for site hosting, etc. https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=4410250

 # RELEASE NOTES
+=0.9.0.306=
+* Added a framework switch for NUnit - handling .NET 4.0 Support (r305)
+* Zip.build handles HG versioning (r304)
+* Nitriq support.
+Please check for a new setting in the config. (r302)
+* NUnit default is now 2.5.5. (r300)
+* CLS Compliance is now an opt in setting.
+Please check for a new setting in the config. (r299)

 =0.9.0.297=
 * .NET 4.0 Support (r296)
 * Fixed a bug with property setting in tfs.step (r293)